1800, Lexington was reported to have 1,795 inhabitants of whom 23 were Native Americans and 439 were slaves. Ref 1

 August 26, 1828, Thomas Metcalfe became the 10th Governor of Kentucky.
 Joseph Desha, the outgoing governor, refused to believe that his party had lost the election.
 He disliked Metcalfe not only due to his party affiliation, but also because of his occupation as a stonemason, which he believed was too low a calling for a governor.
 Metcalfe’s opponents made slights on the quality of his stone work and his views on the Old Court-New Court controversy.
 When told about these charges, Metcalfe remarked “They may say what they like about my views, but the first man that dares to attack my character, I will cleave his skull with my stone hammer, as I would cleave a rock.”
 As word of this remark spread, Metcalfe was given the nickname “Old Stone Hammer.”
 Despite his threats to remain in the governor’s mansion until the legislature convened, Desha respected the will of the people, and left the residence on September 2, 1828.

 August 15, 1832, Governor Metcalfe rode the first stretch of the Lexington and Ohio Railroad, a mile and a half, and everyone marveled that one horse could pull 40 passengers.
-By the following March, 6 more miles had been completed going towards Frankfort, Kentucky.
-Ref: 13
+By the following March, six more miles had been completed going towards Frankfort.

 September 22, 1842, Illinois State Legislature Abraham Lincoln met Illinois State Auditor James Shields on the field of honor to duel.
 The duel was fueled by published letters written by Lincoln and Mary Todd attacking Shields for his politics and his pursuit of women.
 Lincoln was upset that in August of 1842, the Illinois State Bank went bankrupt and announced that it would no longer accept its own paper currency from private citizens looking to pay off debts.
 Lincoln set the parameters for the duel.
 It was to be fought with large cavalry broadswords, in a pit, divided by a board which no man could step over.
 In creating such parameters, Lincoln aimed to disarm his opponent using his superior reach advantage and avoid bloodshed on either side.
 The day of the duel the combatants met at Bloody Island, Missouri.
 As the two men faced each other, with a plank between them that neither was allowed to cross, Lincoln swung his sword high above Shields to cut through a nearby tree branch.
 This act demonstrated the immensity of Lincoln’s reach and strength and was enough to show Shields that he was at a fatal disadvantage.
 With the encouragement of bystanders, the two men called a truce.

-July 31, 1850, Governor Crittenden resigned to accept President Millard Fillmore’s appointment as Attorney General, making John L. Helm the 18th Governor of Kentucky.
+July 31, 1850, Governor John Jordan Crittenden resigned to accept President Millard Fillmore’s appointment as Attorney General.
+This would be Crittenden’s second trm as U.S. Attorney General.
+John L. Helm became the 18th Governor of Kentucky.
 Governor Helm would go on to be the 24th Governor as well.
-Ref: 15

-September 2, 1851, Lazarus W. Powell became the 19th Governor of Kentucky.
+September 2, 1851, Lazarus Whitehead Powell became the 19th Governor of Kentucky.
 As governor he gave Kentucky one of the top educational systems in the South, improved Kentucky’s transportation system and vetoed legislation that he felt would have created an overabundance of banks in the Commonwealth.
-Ref: 15

 August 6, 1855, a Kentucky election day, was known as Bloody Monday due to anti-immigrant sentiment.
 It was one of Louisville’s darkest days in its history.
 Rumors were started that foreigners and Catholics had interfered with the process of voting.
 The American Know-Nothing Party formed mobs, positioned themselves at various polling places and later drifted into Irish Catholic neighborhoods, where bloody rioting broke out.
 During the course of the day, two large riots erupted in the city.
 The first riot took place in the German district at 4 p.m., which was located in the First Ward on the east end of Louisville.
 The second riot occurred from 6 p.m. until midnight in the Irish district, in the Eight Ward in the western section of town.
 Although the official death toll was listed as 22, some estimates place the number much higher.

-September 4, 1855, Charles S. Morehead became the 20th Governor of Kentucky.
+September 4, 1855, Charles Slaughter Morehead became the 20th Governor of Kentucky.
 Governor Morehead was the only governor from the “No Nothing Party”.
 This party arose in response to an influx of migrants, and promised to “purify” American politics by limiting or ending the influence of Irish Catholics and other immigrants.
-Ref: 15

 January 27, 1856, on the coldest winter in 60 years Margaret Garner, pregnant with her fifth child and her husband decided to gather their children and escape enslavement to Cincinnati from Kentucky along with several other slave families.
 According to The Cincinnati Enquirer, the family had stolen horses and a sleigh from their owner, Mr. Marshall, and crossed the frozen river on the night of January 27.
 Once in Ohio, they sought refuge at a former slave’s home.
 The 1850 Fugitive Slave Act enabled the owners to seek a warrant for their return to Kentucky.
 When the U.S. Marshals enter the hideout, Mrs. Garner killed her daughter instead of returning her to slavery.
 She did not want any of her children to return to slavery but the Marshals refrained her from further action.
 Margaret Garner was born a slave in Boone County.